-Gaia Data Release 2 is scheduled for 25 April 2018 and will be made available through the Gaia Archive.
-A description of the anticipated contents of Gaia DR2 is given below.
+Gaia Data Release 2 was released on 25 April 2018 and is available through the Gaia Archive.
+A description of the contents of Gaia DR2 is given below.

 - The five-parameter astrometric solution - positions on the sky (α, δ), parallaxes, and proper motions - for more than 1.3 billion (109) sources, with a limiting magnitude of G = 21 and a bright limit of G ≈ 3.
 Parallax uncertainties are in the range of up to 0.04 milliarcsecond for sources at G < 15, around 0.1 mas for sources with G=17 and at the faint end, the uncertainty is of the order of 0.7 mas at G = 20.
 The corresponding uncertainties in the respective proper motion components are up to 0.06 mas yr-1 (for G < 15 mag), 0.2 mas yr-1 (for G = 17 mag) and 1.2 mas yr-1 (for G = 20 mag).
 The Gaia DR2 parallaxes and proper motions are based only on Gaia data; they do no longer depend on the Tycho-2 Catalogue.